 Instead of working on a massive number of regions, the RCNN algorithm proposes a bunch of boxes in the image and checks if any of these boxes contain any object.
 RCNN uses selective search to extract these boxes from an image (these boxes are called regions).

-Below is a succint summary of the steps followed in RCNN to detect objects:
+Below is a succinct summary of the steps followed in RCNN to detect objects:

 So far, we’ve seen how RCNN can be helpful for object detection.
 But this technique comes with its own limitations.
 Training an RCNN model is expensive and slow thanks to the below steps:

-Ross Girshick, the author of RCNN, came up with this idea of running the CNN just once per image and then finding a way to share that computation across the 2,000 regions.
+Ross Girshick, the author of RCNN, came up with the idea of running the CNN just once per image and then finding a way to share that computation across the 2,000 regions.
 In Fast RCNN, we feed the input image to the CNN, which in turn generates the convolutional feature maps.
 Using these maps, the regions of proposals are extracted.
-We then use a RoI pooling layer to reshape all the proposed regions into a fixed size, so that it can be fed into a fully connected network.
+We then use an RoI pooling layer to reshape all the proposed regions into a fixed size, so that they can be fed into a fully connected network.